 Instructions

-1. Wash and slice the beets into ¼-inch thick rounds, then dice them leaving the skin on.
+1. Prep: Rinse and slice the beets into ¼-inch thick rounds, then dice them, leaving the skin on.
 You want that bacteria from the skin, so don’t peel!
-Place this in a clean, 1 quart mason jar.
-Add any optional additions.
-If adding kraut or pickle brine, add this now.
-You can double this recipe and place it in a half-gallon jar (like I usually do).
+Get a clean, 1-quart mason jar.

-• Mix 3 cups water with 1 heaping tablespoon sea salt.
-Pour into the jar, leaving an inch of headroom at the top. ( If you need more brine: The ratio is 1 heaping teaspoon of salt per cup of water.
-Mix first, then add.)
+3. Make the brine: Mix 3 cups water with 1 heaping tablespoon sea salt.
+Pour this into the jar, leaving an inch of headroom at the top.
+If you need more brine: the ratio is 1 heaping teaspoon of salt, per 1 cup of water.
+Mix it first, then add.
 The salt will kill the harmful bacteria, but allow the healthy lactobacilli to flourish.

-• If you notice any white foam on top of your kvass it is most likely kahm yeast and harmless.
+7. If you notice any white foam on top of your kvass it is most likely kahm yeast and harmless.
 Skim it off with a spoon and toss.
+If you see mold, I would discard the batch.

-• Store this in the fridge, strain into a cup, and drink a few ounces daily.
+8. Store this in the fridge, strain into a cup, and drink a few ounces daily.
+Yes, you can eat the beets!

 Notes